Helping Others And Practicing the Deen of Islam:

 “The example of the believers, in their mutual love, mercy and compassion, are like one body: if one organ complained, the rest of the body develops a fever.”
 [Bukhari & Muslim]

-It is unacceptable that we could have brothers and sisters in our midst who are alienated, lonely and under pressure as a result of wanting to obey Allah (SWT).
-In fact, we should have every incentive regarding Ajr (rewards in the Hereafter) to help such people, be it regarding ilm, Sadaqah, and brotherhood.
+It is unacceptable that our brothers and sisters in our midst who are alienated, lonely, and under pressure due to wanting to obey Allah (SWT).
+We should have every incentive regarding Ajr (rewards in the Hereafter) to help such people regarding ilm, Sadaqah, and brotherhood.

 Every individual is different.
 There is no certified method for helping a fellow brother or sister; each person will have their challenges, needs, and strengths.
-To correctly understand someone, it is necessary to build a relationship with that person, one built on friendship and brotherhood (or sisterhood between the sisters).
+To correctly understand someone, put yourself in their shoes and building a relationship with that person is necessary, one built on friendship and brotherhood (or sisterhood between the sisters).
 That companionship will make helping that new brother or sister easier.
 Help reverts

 What’s the right way to help reverts: